Spyros Kyprianou: Political career

 After this resignation, he worked as a lawyer and a legal counsellor.
 On 1 August 1974, following the coup of the Greek junta and the Turkish invasion in Cyprus, Kyprianou went to Athens where he had talks with the Government of National Unity, which took over following the collapse of the junta.
 He travelled between Athens and London where President Makarios was staying temporarily.
 In September 1974, he headed the Cyprus delegation to the General Assembly of the United Nations during the debate on Cyprus.
 In February 1975, he attended the Security Council meeting in New York as member of the Cyprus delegation.

 On 12 May 1976, he announced the establishment of the Democratic Party.
 In the parliamentary elections of 5 September 1976, the Democratic Party won 21 seats out of a total of 35 in the House of Representatives, and Kyprianou was elected President of the House.

-After the death of the President of the Republic Archbishop Makarios on 3 August 1977, Kyprianou became Acting President of the Republic, in accordance with the constitution.
-On 3 September 1977, he was unanimously elected President of the Republic to serve the remaining term of office of Archbishop Makarios.
+After the death of the president of the Republic Archbishop Makarios on 3 August 1977, Kyprianou became acting president of the Republic, in accordance with the constitution.
+A presidential election had been set for 10 September 1977 to fill the remainder of the term of Makarios.
+Kyrprianou filed for the office before the 31 August deadline for nomination.
+The expense of an election proved unnecessary however, and the press noted on 31 August, "He was the only candidate nominated for the post by the noon deadline today.
+Because no one opposed Kyprianou's candidacy, an election scheduled for Septe.
+10 was canceled."
+He took oath of office on 31 August.

 Kyprianou's elder son Achilles was kidnapped by members of EOKA on the evening of 14 December 1977.
 Achilles was later released on 18 December.

 In the presidential elections of 28 February 1978, and 13 February 1983, he was reelected as President of the Republic, the first time being elected unopposed.
 He was defeated by George Vassiliou at the elections in 1988.

 As President of the Republic of Cyprus, he visited many countries and participated in sessions of the United Nations, as well as summit conferences of the Non-Aligned Movement and the Commonwealth of Nations.

 Kyprianou was awarded medals of honour, distinctions and decorations by various countries.
 In 1985, the University of Belgrade awarded him an honorary doctorate.

 Following the parliamentary elections of 26 May 1996, Kyprianou was elected President of the House of Representatives.
 He stepped down in 2001, ending a 30-year career in politics.